 Section 1.
 The Nominations and Appointments Committee shall be constituted per Article V Section 4 of these Bylaws.

 Section 2.
 The Chairperson of the Nominations and Appointments Committee shall consult with each candidate prior to nomination to determine willingness to serve.

 Section 3.
 The Nominations and Appointments Committee shall be guided in its selections by geographical distribution, past history, technical interest, and evidence of participation in Council activities.

 Section 4.
-The Chairperson of the Nominations and Appointments Committee shall submit the Committee’s list of candidates to the Council AdCom at the Annual Meeting, or with the approval of the Council President, by letter or email to all qualified voting members and representatives on the Council AdCom prior to the Annual Meeting.
-From the floor of the same meeting, or by letter or email sent to the entire Council AdCom, the officers and representatives may make additional nominations.
-A minimum of two candidates are required for the office of President-elect.
-One candidate may be nominated for all other offices.
+The Chairperson of the Nominations and Appointments Committee shall submit the Committee’s list of Officer candidates to the Council’s AdCom.
+The communication shall be done two weeks in advance by letter or email to all qualified voting members and representatives on the Council AdCom prior to the Annual Meeting.
+From the floor of the same meeting, or by email sent to the entire Council AdCom, the N&A Committee Chairperson may collect from officers and Society representatives additional nominations.
+A minimum of two candidates are required for all offices, unless a single candidate is approved by a⅔ vote by the AdCom.

-Section 6.
+Section 5.
 Election of officers shall be from those nominated as specified in these Bylaws.
-Elections shall be by ballot of the voting members.
-Secret balloting may be used for offices with two or more candidates.
+Elections shall be by secret ballot of the voting members.
 Elected officers will assume their position of office on January 1 of the following year.